mrwompwomp/toolchain/docs/libraries/index.rst

 CE C Libraries
 ==============

-The CE C Libraries are used to aid in rapid development by implementing optimized routines for graphics, file I/O, fonts, keypad input, and more.
+The CE C Libraries are used to aid in rapid development by implementing optimized routines for graphics, file I/O, fonts, keypad input, USB peripheral access, and more.

 .. toctree::
     :maxdepth: 1